TareqNewazShahriar/raspberry-pi-projects/README.md

 ```sh
 dtoverlay=w1-gpio
 ```
-If `dtoverlay=` is already there, doesn't matter; add one more at bottom.
+If any `dtoverlay=` is already there, doesn't matter; add one more at bottom.

 * Exit *nano*, and reboot the Pi with `sudo reboot`.